Amirr1407/tictactoe_amirr/README.md

 # tictactoe_amirr
-I have a developed a c programming code for playing tictactoe game
+I have a developed a java programming code for playing tictactoe game